Michaela Community School: Academic profile

 In its first set of GCSE results in August 2019, half of the pupils who sat exams got Grade 7 or above in at least five subjects and almost a quarter got Grade 7 or better in all their subjects.
 Overall 18% of entries received grade 9, the highest grade, compared to 4.5% nationwide.
 In maths, one entry in four achieved grade 9.
-The school's Progress 8 benchmark score placed it fifth nationally.
+The school's Progress 8 benchmark score placed it fifth nationally.In 2022 and 2023, Michaela achieved the highest Progress 8 scores in the country.
 In 2021, the first A-Level cohort, 82% of the school's students were offered places at Russell Group universities.
-In 2022 and 2023, Michaela achieved the highest Progress 8 scores in the country.

 The school has received coverage for its policies and academic results.
 In September 2019, the school was cited by Education Secretary Gavin Williamson as "an example of a free school in a tough area that had achieved excellent results".
 In November, it was praised by Andreas Schleicher, coordinator of the OECD Programme for International Student Assessment (PISA).
 In December, the school was selected by The Good Schools Guide as one of its "12 Schools of Christmas", describing it as "Not for the faint hearted, the cynical or the fragile.
 Strict, but with a warm heart beating below the surface, Michaela creates a safe, but stimulating environment, and the chance to fly."

-In April 2022, the school’s headteacher gave evidence in front of the House of Commons Science and Technology Select Committee.
-Her comment on the underrepresentation of girls doing Physics at A-Level and university sparked controversy amongst equality activists.
-She stated that, “Physics isn’t something girls tend to fancy.”
-She also stated that, “I just don’t think they like it.
-There’s a lot of hard maths in there that I think they’d rather not do.”
-In response to the controversy Melanie Phillips in a comment piece for The Times clarified that Birbalsingh was talking only about girls at Michaela Community School, where only 16% of A-Level Physics students were girls.
+In April 2022, the school's headteacher gave evidence in front of the House of Commons Science and Technology Select Committee.
+Her comment on the under-representation of girls doing physics at A-Level and university sparked controversy amongst equality activists.
+She stated that, "Physics isn't something girls tend to fancy."
+She also stated that "I just don't think they like it.
+There's a lot of hard maths in there that I think they'd rather not do."
+In response to the controversy, Melanie Phillips in a comment piece for The Times clarified that Birbalsingh was talking only about girls at Michaela Community School, where only 16% of A-Level Physics students were girls.